Advertisement

 Additional Notes

-Solely for non-elderly (under age 62) disabled individuals who qualify for HUD's Mainstream Voucher Program, including those who are literally homeless, transitioning out of an institution, or living in time-limited funded housing.
+Currently accepting applications solely for non-elderly (under 62) disabled individuals who are literally homeless, transitioning out of an institution, or living in time-limited funded housing.
+Applications can be picked up in person, requested by mail, or via email.

 Other Programs